Planning a trip to Las Vegas on a budget? Las Vegas isn't as cheap as it used to be, but there are still lots of ways to save money on your vacation.

 Focus on Free Activities

 I recommend that you pick one or two splurges like a show, activities pass or delicious restaurant and fill the rest of your itinerary with free and inexpensive activities.
-I'll be publishing my list of favorite free family activities in Las Vegas soon!

 Be sure to build in time to enjoy the included amenities at your hotel.
 The outdoor swimming season in Las Vegas lasts nearly all year.
 My family spent a full day by the pool and lazy river at Tahiti Village and it was our favorite day of the trip.